Holic75/Baldurs-gate-dnd-3.5/README.md

 – +10% to Detect Illusion.
 – May use the Frozen Fist ability once per day.
 Gains one use at level 1, then at level 4 and an additional use every 4 levels thereafter.
 ```
 FROZEN FIST:   When this ability is activated, the Dark Moon Monk's fists are wreathed in a frosty shell.
 For 1 turn, the Dark Moon Monk's unarmed attacks deal an additional 2 points of cold damage on each successful hit.
+The damage increases by 1 at every 10th level (up to 5 at level 30).
 ```
-– 1st level: May cast Blindness once per day, gains an additional use at level 11.
+– 1st level: May cast Blindness once per day, gains an additional use at levels 11 and 21.
-– 3rd level: May cast Blur once per day, gains an additional use at level 13.
+– 3rd level: May cast Blur once per day, gains an additional use at levels 13 and 23.
-– 7th level: May cast Vampiric Touch once per day, gains an additional use at level 17.
+– 7th level: May cast Vampiric Touch once per day, gains an additional use at levels 17 and 27.
 – 11th level: May cast Mirror Image once per day, gains an additional use at level 21.

 Disadvantages: